PRBEM/VERB-4D/README.md

 * Lapack, OpenBLAS (added as a submodule) or Intel's MKL
 * MatLab (optional)

-A C++ compiler is necessary, a Fortran compiler (only for OpenBLAS) recomended.
+A C++ compiler is necessary, a Fortran compiler (only for OpenBLAS) recommended.
 If no Fortran compiler is installed, OpenBLAS will compile from C code instead.

 #### Linux